freebsdk/gabia_sms_example/README.md

 # gabia_sms_example
-Gabia SMS Service API Example for F# by freebsdk
+Gabia SMS Service API Example written in F# by freebsdk on 2020 Gabia SMS Service API Example written in F# by freebsdk on 2020